19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 5\.—(1) The paid-up capital of the Authority shall be $100 million.

-(2) The paid-up capital may be increased from time to time by such amount as the Government may approve.
+(2) The paid-up capital may be revised from time to time by such amount as the Government and the board may agree.

+[Act 31 of 2017 wef 15/08/2017]

+(3) For the purpose of subsection (2), the board must consider the Authority’s capital and reserves necessary for the Authority to carry out its principal objects and functions.

+[Act 31 of 2017 wef 15/08/2017]

-(3) The payment of such increase in the paid-up capital may be made by way of transfers from the General Reserve Fund or by such other means as the Government, in consultation with the board, may from time to time approve.
+(4) Any reduction of or increase in the paid-up capital may be effected by way of transfers to or from the General Reserve Fund, or by such other means as the Government and the board may from time to time agree.

-[21/2005 wef 30/01/2006]
+[Act 31 of 2017 wef 15/08/2017]

 ### General Reserve Fund